Real Estate Investing Blog

 Tony Alvarez has worked in the Southern California real estate business for decades.
 Alvarez says all real estate investors are aiming for “that moment in time where we have accumulated enough income-producing real estate to provide us with a comfortable standard of living, regardless of economic conditions or political nonsense.”

-For people new to real estate investing, Alvarez advises first determining which type of real estate investing they want to get into and why.
+For people new to real estate investment, Alvarez advises first determining which type of real estate investing they want to get into and why.
 Then they should choose a specific target market and study it intensely.
 Next, set a goal, form a business plan and establish systems to achieve the desired goal.
 Lastly, investors should take small, common sense steps daily toward achieving that goal, such as talking with sellers, owners and local real estate professionals.

-Tips for seasoned investors.
 As for veteran investors, these longtime professionals have some sage advice for them as well.
 Heller’s advice for seasoned investors may be surprising, especially since these people are already at the top of their game.

 “It’s to stay humble,” Heller says.
 “Humility is a huge asset and a huge skill for any businessman.
-In real estate, I see investors all the time who think they walk on water.
+In investment real estate, I see investors all the time who think they walk on water.
 That hurts them sometimes in the buying process, and it definitely hurts them if they rent their properties.
 The lack of humility will eventually cost them money.”

 Next, Heller says investors should have plenty of money put aside to act as a buffer of sorts.
 Once an investor has scaled out to a larger portfolio of properties, it is important to have enough cash on hand in order to rehabilitate 10 to 15 percent of those properties every year.